cerb/cerb-docker/README.md

 Self host [Cerb](https://cerb.ai/) in Docker.

+## caddy-fpm-mysql-redis

+A full-stack Docker Compose installation of Cerb suitable for evaluation, development, and testing.
+Cerb file storage and the MySQL datadir are stored in local Docker volumes.

 ## nginx-fpm-mysql-redis

 A full-stack Docker Compose installation of Cerb suitable for evaluation, development, and testing.
 Cerb file storage and the MySQL datadir are stored in local Docker volumes.